What's the Maximum Loading of Insoluble Fiber (e.g., Inulin) for a Gummy Before the Set Fails?

-When formulating gummy supplements, the inclusion of insoluble fibers such as inulin presents a significant structural challenge.
-Unlike soluble fibers that can be incorporated into the gel matrix relatively easily, insoluble fibers do not dissolve in water and instead act as solid particulates.
-They disrupt the continuous network formed by gelatin, pectin, or other gelling agents, leading to a critical point where the gummy set fails-typically when the fiber content exceeds 5-8% of the total batch weight.
+When formulating gummy supplements, adding insoluble fibers like inulin creates a real structural headache.
+Unlike soluble fibers that blend into the gel matrix pretty easily, insoluble fibers don't dissolve—they act as solid particles that poke holes in the continuous network formed by gelatin, pectin, or other gelling agents.
+Push the fiber content past a certain point, and the gummy set fails—typically when the fiber exceeds 5-8% of the total batch weight.

 The Structural Boundary